 Oak Creek Canyon Trail is a rather special trail in Los Robles Open Space that is designed for the blind as well as the sighted.
 The all-access nature trail has a dozen and a half signs in English and Braille.
 While blind hikers will probably want to turn around at the end of the guide fence, for a 0.55 mile hike with 50 feet of elevation change, others may continue on to a loop trail for a 0.8-mile outing with 100 feet of elevation change.
 The all access trail is shaded by a canopy of oaks, while the loop trail spends more time in chaparral.
 The trails form a U-shape that is connected by hiking a tenth of a mile on Greenmeadow Avenue.
 For a longer outing, link to West Los Robles Trail and ascend to Angel Vista.

-The opening section of Oak Creek Canyon Loop Trail is open to equestrians, bicyclists, hikers, wheelchair users, blind, and disabled users.
+The first section of Oak Creek Canyon Loop Trail is open to equestrians, bicyclists, hikers, wheelchair users, blind, and disabled users.
 Those on bikes or horses should stay on the left side of a fence that runs up the center of the trail.
 Everyone else should use the right side.
 The fence has a guide cable that blind hikers can use to stay on course.
 Indicators along the guide provide alerts for interpretive signs and gaps in the fence.
 The signs encourage visitors to touch and smell surrounding plants, expanding the experience for non-blind hikers too.

 Begin up the trail past the first sign, which warns you not to touch any of the poison oak that can grow along the outsides of the trail.
 The second sign is more appealing, describing the oak woodland that you have walked into: